Glossary

 How Profasee handles this

-Marko tracks ACoS at the campaign and keyword level but optimizes for contribution margin, not just ACoS targets.
-This prevents the common trap of cutting profitable campaigns because their ACoS looks high in isolation.
+Marko tracks ACoS at the campaign and keyword level but optimizes for contribution margin — the actual dollars your business keeps after COGS, fees, and ad cost.
+This prevents the common mistake of cutting profitable campaigns because their ACoS looks high in isolation, while still giving you the ACoS visibility you need to evaluate performance.

 Frequently asked questions